 Praying mantises aren’t generally known to bite humans, but it is possible.
 They could do it by accident if they see your finger as prey, but like most animals, they know how to correctly identify their food.
 With their excellent eyesight, they’re likely to be able to identify you as something bigger than their usual prey.

-Praying mantises are nonvenomous, which means they aren’t poisonous.
+Praying mantises are nonvenomous, which means their bite is not poisonous.
 If you do get bitten, all you have to do is wash your hands well.
 Here’s how to do it:

 - Wet your hands with warm water.